 Countless women simply don’t feel like their doctors are taking them seriously.

-We conducted an survey in honor of International Women’s day and 77% of respondents felt that their doctors had ignored them or been dismissive of their health concerns.
+We conducted a survey in honor of International Women’s day and 77% of respondents felt that their doctors had ignored them or been dismissive of their health concerns.
 This was true of both male and female doctors.

 This type of neglect can have a profound impact on a woman’s health.
 Research shows that women are often under-prescribed pain medication.
 And when symptoms are written off, a misdiagnosis becomes more likely.
-Last year, a number of celebrities opened up about their healthcare experiences, including a Vogue cover story with tennis superstar Serena Williams, who had a pulmonary embolism the day after an emergency c-section.
+In 2018, a number of celebrities opened up about their healthcare experiences, including a Vogue cover story with tennis superstar Serena Williams, who had a pulmonary embolism the day after an emergency c-section.
 Her persistence with dismissive medical professionals likely saved her life.

 When we asked the women of the Health Stories Project community about their experiences and what they wanted people to know about their lives, the responses poured in.
 Many women included thoughts for healthcare providers in hopes that perhaps they’ll listen and learn.